-NOTICE OF ANNUAL MEETING OF STOCKHOLDERS to be held on June 15, 2011
+NOTICE OF ANNUAL MEETING OF STOCKHOLDERS to be held on June 14, 2012

-The 2011 Annual Meeting of Stockholders (the "Annual Meeting") of ACI Worldwide, Inc. will be held on Wednesday, June 15, 2011, at 8:30 a.m.
+The 2012 Annual Meeting of Stockholders (the "Annual Meeting") of ACI Worldwide, Inc. will be held on Thursday, June 14, 2012, at 8:30 a.m.
 EDT at the company's principal executive offices located at 120 Broadway, Suite 3350, New York, New York 10271.
 We are holding the meeting to:

-- 1. Elect eight directors to our Board of Directors to hold office until the 2012 Annual Meeting of Stockholders; - 2.
-Ratify the appointment of Deloitte & Touche LLP as our independent auditor for the fiscal year ending December 31, 2011; - 3.
+- 1. Elect the seven directors named in the accompanying proxy statement to our Board of Directors to hold office until the 2013 Annual Meeting of Stockholders; - 2.
+Ratify the appointment of Deloitte & Touche LLP as our independent auditor for the fiscal year ending December 31, 2012; - 3.
 Conduct an advisory vote on executive compensation; - 4.
-Conduct an advisory vote on the frequency of holding future advisory votes on executive compensation; and - 5.
+Approve amendments to our 2005 Equity and Incentive Plan to, among other things, increase the number of shares authorized for issuance thereunder; and - 5.
 Transact such other business as may properly come before the Annual Meeting and any adjournment or postponement thereof.

-Our Board of Directors has fixed the close of business on April 18, 2011 as the record date for determining the stockholders entitled to notice of and to vote at the Annual Meeting and any adjournment thereof.
+Our Board of Directors has fixed the close of business on April 16, 2012 as the record date for determining the stockholders entitled to notice of and to vote at the Annual Meeting and any adjournment thereof.
 Each share of our common stock is entitled to one vote on all matters presented at the Annual Meeting.